RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 This will be one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) in 2020.

-You will implement one component of the monolith as a Thorntail microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Thorntail apps, microservices, and OpenShift/Kubernetes.
+You will implement one component of the monolith as a Quarkus microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Quarkus apps, microservices, and OpenShift/Kubernetes.

 #### Goals of this lab